IGS/gEAR/docs/setup.apache.md

 - http://flask.pocoo.org/docs/1.0/deploying/mod_wsgi/
 - https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps

-### /etc/apache2/apache2.conf

-Make sure these lines are added:

-    WSGIPythonHome "/opt/Python-3.7.3"
-    LoadModule wsgi_module "/opt/Python-3.7.3/lib/python3.7/site-packages/mod_wsgi/server/mod_wsgi-py37.cpython-37m-x86_64-linux-gnu.so"

 ### /etc/apache2/sites-available/umgear-ssl.conf

-This needs to be tailored for each machine's resources to match the processors (cores) present and number of threads within each process
+This needs to be tailored for each machine's resources to match the processors (cores) present and number of threads within each process.
+If not running under SSL, this goes in 000-default.conf

 There's a lot in here, but the CGI-related addition is: